OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/personal_menu/Personal_folders.md

 ## Folder in the personal menu

-Every OpenOlat user has a folder icon in the personal menu.
+Under "Personal tools" all OpenOlat users have access to their personal folders.
 In this folder you can find 2 subfolders, the folders  _private_  and  _public._

  _Private_